Virtual vector bundles and graded Thom spectra: Orientations and the graded Thom isomorphism

 \subsection{Multiplicative orientations}

 Let $\cD$ be an operad of topological spaces in the sense of \cite{May_geometry}, and let $\mD$ be the corresponding monad on $\Top^{\cW}$ defined by

-where $X^{\boxtimes 0}$ denotes the the monoidal unit $U^{\cW}$.
+where $X^{\boxtimes 0}$ denotes the monoidal unit $U^{\cW}$.
 By definition, a \emph{$\cD$-algebra in $\Top^{\cW}$} is an algebra for the monad $\mD$, and we write $\Top^{\cW}[\cD]$ for the category of $\cD$-algebras.
 It follows from the universal property of the $\boxtimes$-product that a $\cD$-algebra structure on a $\cW$-space $X$ amounts to a sequence of natural transformations

-of functors $\cW^k\to \Top$, subjects to the usual associativity, unitality, and equivariance conditions, cf.\ \cite[Lemma~1.4]{May_geometry}.
+of functors $\cW^k\to \Top$, subject to the usual associativity, unitality, and equivariance conditions, cf.\ \cite[Lemma~1.4]{May_geometry}.
 The canonical projection of $\cD$ onto the terminal ``commutativity'' operad allows us to view any commutative $\cW$-space monoid as a $\cD$-algebra.